The Down Lo

 While you may think a spaceship would be more likely to turn up in New Mexico, in fact, it’s Californians that are strangely out of this world.
 The UFO Hotel (Baker, California) is currently under construction and set to open soon.
 Designed like a mothership, the immersive space will showcase the inner workings of life on other planets from the cargo hold to the specimen room.

-Or an Earthship
+Sleep in an Earthship

 Earthship Biotecture is a quirky space is in Taos, New Mexico (surprise, surprise).
 Homes are built of naturally recycled materials with energy and conservation front and center.
 Electricity, water, and food are all self-sustaining designed to operate off the grid without sacrificing creature comforts.